kubernetes-sigs/gateway-api/geps/gep-713/index.md

 The targets of a metaresource must be interpreted within a given semantics that is proper to the metaresource kind.
 Sometimes the declared targets define the direct scope of application of the metaresource.
 Inversily, depending on the metaresource kind, the targets can also represent indirections to the actual scope of application of the metaresource.

 Two different metaresource kinds that allow targeting resources of the same given kind X may have very different semantics.
-This happens not only because the purpose of the two metaresource kinds differ, but also because the scopes induced by specifying instances of X as targets differ, with consequences to entire the mechanics of calculating and applying the augmented behavior in each case.
+This happens not only because the purpose of the two metaresource kinds differ, but also because the scopes induced by specifying instances of X as targets differ, with consequences to the entire mechanics of calculating and applying the augmented behavior in each case.

 #### Spanning behavior across relationships of a target

 Often, the semantics of scoping a metaresource is tightly related to the connections the target kind has with other kinds of objects.
-In this scenario, targeting a given resource kind may have the semantics of spanning effect across other these objects to which the target is related.
+In this scenario, targeting a given resource kind may have the semantics of spanning effect across these other objects to which the target is related.

 Typically, the relationships between direct and indirect target kinds are organized in a _hierarchy of nested contexts_.

 An example of such is a metaresource that targets a Namespace.
-Depending on design of the metaresource kind, the metaresource object may declare intent to affect the behavior of the namespace itself (for what concerns to the implementation of Namespaces in Kubernetes) or alternatively it can act as a means to affect the behavior of other objects that exist in the referred namespace (e.g. ConfigMaps).
+Depending on the design of the metaresource kind, the metaresource object may declare intent to affect the behavior of the namespace itself (for what concerns to the implementation of Namespaces in Kubernetes) or alternatively it can act as a means to affect the behavior of other objects that exist in the referred namespace (e.g. ConfigMaps).
 While in the former case, the (direct) target object is the Namespace itself, in the latter the (indirect) target is a set of objects of a different kind (e.g. ConfigMaps.)

 Another example of this semantic difference in the context of Gateway API objects is a metaresource that targets the `Gateway` kind, which can be:
 * a way to augment the behavior of the `Gateway` object itself (e.g. reconcile cloud infrastructure provider settings from the spec declared by the `Gateway` according the rules specified by the metaresource attached to the `Gateway`) or